Kavinda-Jayathilake/Port-Scanner/README.md

 # Port Scanner

-A simple multi-threaded TCP port scanner written in Python.
+A TCP port scanner written in Python using sockets, threading, and multiprocessing.

-This project is built to understand how port scanning works internally, using sockets, threads, and queues — not to rely on existing tools.
+This project is built as a learning exercise to understand how port scanners work internally, including concurrency, timeouts, and task distribution.

 ---

-## What this scanner does

-- Scans a range of TCP ports on a target IP
-- Uses `connect()` (TCP connect scan)
+## Features

-- Uses multiple threads for faster scanning
+- TCP connect-based port scanning
-- Uses a queue to distribute ports safely between threads
+- Multi-threaded scanning using a queue
-- You can make it more faster changing sock.settimeout(1) to 0.3-0.5. but less accurate
+- Optional multi-process scanning
+- Custom timeout control
+- Scan specific ports or port ranges
+- Basic command-line flag handling

 ---

-## How it works (brief)
+## How it works

 - Ports are added to a queue
-- Multiple worker threads take ports from the queue
+- Worker threads take ports from the queue and attempt TCP connections
-- Each thread tries to connect to a port using a TCP socket
-- If the connection succeeds, the port is marked as open
+- Optionally, multiple processes are used to split the port range
+- Open ports are printed when a connection succeeds

 ---